QUESTIONS AND ANSWERS (last update February 24, 2021)

 1. Can I visit Switzerland now?

-The situation changes often, so please make sure to the check the links we provide below for the current status.
-This is the situation from 18 November 2020:
+The situation changes often, so please make sure to the check the links we provide below for the current status:

 2. What's the current coronavirus situation in Switzerland?

-- borders between Switzerland, Schengen countries and some more countries are mostly open for (tourist) traveling.
-Exceptions and mandatory quarantine after arrival may apply (see #1);
+- borders between Switzerland, Schengen countries and some more countries are partially open for (tourist) traveling.
+Details and exceptions can be found under #1;

-- wearing a face mask is mandatory for all people over 12 years old in all public buildings (such as shops, museums and public areas in hotels), in public transportation as well as on railway stations, bus and tram stops and at airports.
-The same goes for any outdoor area in which a distance of 1,5 m can't be kept, such as (Christmas) markets;
+- wearing a face mask is mandatory for all people over 12 years old in all public buildings (such as shops and public areas in hotels), in public transportation as well as on railway stations, bus and tram stops and at airports.
+The same goes for any outdoor area in which a distance of 1,5 m can't be kept;

-- for other private gatherings, a maximum of 10 people applies;
+- for gatherings of all sorts (public events, sports, cultural activities and private gatherings) a varying maximum number of people applies;

-- in restaurants, guests can be asked to identify themselves and/or leave their contact details for tracing reasons.
-A maximum of 4 guests per table applies (except for families with children) and guests should be seated.
-They may take off their masks once seated.
-Bars and restaurants have to close at 23 pm;
+- restaurants are closed.
+Take-away services and delivery services are still available and hotels may cater to their guests.
+Guests can be asked to identify themselves and/or leave their contact details for tracing reasons.
+A maximum amount of guests per table applies and guests should be seated.
+They may take off their masks once seated;

 - an app for tracing coronavirus cases and for warning is used.
 The 'SwissCovid' app can be downloaded for free and is available in 9 languages.
 Using it is not obligatory, but the government strongly recommends doing so.